h5jan/h5jan-core/README.md

 of holding large datasets in memory on vendor cloud and paying the cost, relatively cheap solutions around data slicing can be created - where that would work with your design of course!

+ \* Eclipse January has a page on the [Eclipse Foundation](https://www.eclipse.org/january/) web site.

 ## Examples

 ### DataFrame Examples